nss-day-cohort-21/d21-milestone-challenge-html-kosh12345/README.md

 This will create a project folder and cd you into it.
 When you are ready to start the challenge, request the Github Classroom link from your instructor
 + Once your repository is created on GitHub, copy the list of commands under **"..or create a new repository on the command line"** by clicking on the clipboard icon
 + Paste the commands into your terminal.
-This will create a README.md file, add it, commit it, connect your local reop to GitHub, and set you up to push up the changes.
+This will create a README.md file, add it, commit it, connect your local repo to GitHub, and set you up to push changes.
 (If the last command, `git push origin master` isn't automatically executed, hit enter/return to run it).

 All of your work should be on a branch, NOT on master.
 To do this, type: